sera-ch/rushify/README.md

 2022/01/05:
 - Initial release

-Card maker for Rush Duel cards with batch create made by Mai Kim
+Rushify is a lightweight card maker for Rush Duel cards with batch create feature.
+I do not own the images.
+Yu-Gi-Oh! and Yu-Gi-Oh!
+Rush Duel are properties of Konami.